nazmul-nhb/furry-friends-blogs-client/README.md

 - Users can comment and reply on blog details page
 - Users can edit and delete their comments & replies
 - If a user is the blog author, s/he cannot comment but can reply to others' comments
-- If a user is the blog author s/he can click Update button, it will open a new page where s/he can update the blog that s/he added, they can preview the blog before clicking update button
+- If a user is the blog author s/he can click Update button, it will open a new page where s/he can update the blog that s/he added
+- User can preview the blog before clicking update button
+- On clicking time fields or "Edited" button, users can see updated time for blog, comments or replies

 #### User Profile Page